 The Spicy Project at Project Pollo

-Project Pollo is another great location in Austin if you're craving a chicken sandwich but don't eat meat.
+Plant-based food lovers, Project Pollo is perfect for you.
 The menu offers four different crispy plant-based chicken sandwiches: the "Original Project" topped with aioli and dill pickles; the "Deluxe," with bacon, lettuce, tomato and smoked Gouda cheese; the "Spicy Project," with spicy garlic buffalo sauce, ranch and a pickled jalapeno; and the "Pico de Pollo," with credo cashew queso and fresh pico de gallo.
-Whether you're in need of a traditional tasting chicken sandwich or a more elaborate take on the dish, Project Pollo has you covered.
+Whether you're in need of a traditional-tasting chicken sandwich or a more elaborate take on the dish, Project Pollo has you covered.

 - Comfort food to make this cold Valentine's Day - austonia ›